Abraham and Sarah Enter Canaan

-Abimelech, seemingly the same individual from earlier, was fully aware of Abraham's influence and talents.
+Abimelech, seemingly the same Philistine king from earlier, was fully aware of Abraham's influence and talents.
 Abimelech arranged a meeting with Abraham, at which he brought the "chief captain of his host", a man named Phiehol.

-The next event Scripture captures in the remarkable journey of Abraham and Saras is the death of Sarah.
+The next event Scripture captures in the remarkable journey of Abraham and Sarah is the death of Sarah.
 Genesis 23 opens up with Sarah dying at 127 years old.

 This would make Abraham 137.
 She is said to have died in "Kirjath-arba: the same is Hebron in the land of Canaan".

 It is interesting the wording reads Abraham "came to mourn

 for Sarah".
 This seems to suggest that perhaps Abraham was not present

 at the time of Sarah's death.
 Her death happens in Scripture very